eclipse-tracecompass-incubator/org.eclipse.tracecompass.incubator/skeleton/README.md

 =======================================

 This directory contains skeleton plugin projects, as well as a python script to easily create the necessary plugins for a new feature.

+Note: See `skeleton.rcp/README.md` how do build a custom RCP.